1. What is Remarketing?

 Your Options in Google Analytics –

-As you can see, in Adwords you can create remarketing lists based on "Page Visited", only page level data.
-But with Google Analytics, you can create more advanced Remarketing lists based on your customer's demographic data, behavior, traffic sources, E-commerce data, Goal conversions and many more.
-Practically you can use all the dimensions and metrics available in Google Analytics to create your most ideal customers' based on your knowledge about your customers.
+- In Adwords, you can only create remarketing lists on a page level but Google Analytics gives you the ability to create remarketing lists with almost any criteria that your heart desires.
+You can use all the dimensions and metrics available in Google Analytics to create your list.
 The Audience builder has the same interface as you see in the Advanced segment builder in Google Analytics.
-You can totally go crazy to define your ideal customers for your remarketing list.
-And with simple selector you can publish these lists into Google Adwords, DoubleClick Bid Manager, Google optimize etc.
+You can totally go crazy to define your ideal customers for your lists.
+And with few clicks, you can publish these lists into Google Adwords, DoubleClick, Google optimizes, etc.

-2. No need to install Google Adwords Remarketing code on your website.
-If your Google Adwords account is connected to your Google Analytics account, and Advertising features are on in your Google Analytics account, which usually very simple and only takes few minutes then you don't need to do anything( Which we discuss later).
-It works totally seamlessly.
+- No need to install Google Adwords Remarketing code on your website.
+If your Google Adwords account is connected to your Google Analytics account, and Advertising features are on in your Google Analytics account, which usually very simple and only takes few minutes then you don’t need to do anything( Which we discuss later)

-3. Recently Google Analytics added a separate Audience(Remarketing ) Report to measure the performance of your remarketing list with other data in Google Analytics.
-You can use these remarketing lists as Primary Dimensions in custom reports, secondary in other reports.
+- Recently Google Analytics added a separate Audience(Remarketing ) Report to measure the performance of your remarketing list along with other data in Google Analytics.
+You can use these remarketing lists as Primary Dimensions in custom reports, or in any other reports.
 You can also use it as segments and apply it to other Google Analytics reports.

-4. Different ways to remarket in Google Adwords -
+4. Different ways to do remarketing in Google Adwords

 Standard remarketing is used to show ads to your past website visitors as they browse sites and apps on the Google Display network.
 Click here to learn more.